smorison725/CS400-Project/README.txt

 	X-Team: South of the Mason-Dixon Line
 Billy Kirk
 	Email: wckirk@wisc.edu
-	X-Team South of the Mason-Dion Line
+	X-Team: South of the Mason-Dixon Line
 Shannon Morison
 	Email: smorison@wisc.edu
 	X-Team: South of the Mason-Dixon Line